Bellevue Arts Museum: Exhibitions

 The Bellevue Arts Museum has offered a broad range of exhibitions across visual design, contemporary craft, and fine art.
 Exhibitions have included works from architect Louis Kahn (2016), cartoonist Simon Hanselmann (2019), contemporary wood sculptor Humaria Abid (2017), and Tariqa Waters (2020, 2021).
 Since 2010, the Bellevue Arts Museum has held the BAM Biennial, a survey of artwork in a specific medium such as glass, fiber, wood, or ceramic.
 The museum has curated solo exhibitions of several contemporary ceramic sculptors including Tip Toland (2008) and Patti Warashina (2013).

 Management, programs and events

 From 2004 until 2008, Michael Monroe served as the Bellevue Arts Museum's director.
 Stefano Catalani held the role of director of art, craft, and design at BAM starting in 2010.
 BAM appointed Benedict Heywood the executive director on September 18, 2017.
 Heywood left the organization in March 2021, and Leigh Ann More was appointed as interim executive director in April 2021.
-In February 2022, E. Michael Whittington was named the Museum's executive director.
+In February 2022, E. Michael Whittington was named the museum's executive director.

-During the COVID-19 pandemic, the Bellevue Arts Museum provided over 7,000 arts and crafts kits to children and community members to use at home.